 Throughout the whole airport, you'll have no problem finding somewhere to buy a cup of coffee or maybe just a quick snack for your flight.

 Where to Shop

-With a mix of national, local, and regional retail and food concessions, there are a lot of shopping options at this airport, especially since it upgraded its facilities in 2015.
-Among the world-class retail brands are Burberry, Coach, Estée Lauder/M.A.C, Kiehl’s, L’Occitane, Michael Kors, Montblanc, Thomas Pink, Tumi, Swarovski, Vineyard Vines, and Vera Bradley.
+With a mix of national, local, and regional retail shops, you've got a lot of shopping options at this airport, especially since it upgraded its facilities in 2015.
+Among the recognizable retail brands are Estée Lauder/M.A.C, L’Occitane, Polo Ralph Lauren, Tumi, and Swarovski.